brianhigh/computing_bootcamp/R/literate_programming_with_r_and_rstudio.md

 ## Exercise #1: Zika Cases US Map

 Convert [zika.R](zika.R) (most recent CDC data) or [zika.R](https://github.com/brianhigh/computing_bootcamp/blob/e88a55c4be0b4dc469cc1f3f7f688f03f1a7c35b/R/zika.R) (CDC data as of 2016-08-31) to R Markdown and render as HTML and PDF.
+Which is more
+"reproducible"?

 ![](images/zikaplot.png)

 ## Exercise #2: World Malaria Prevalence

 Convert [malaria.R](malaria.R) to R Markdown and render as HTML and PDF.
+You may choose use only a few sections of the analysis (like "prevalence by subregion").

 ![](images/malariaplot.png)